 The structured blazer is all about the fit: cut super close to the body while maximising shape, helped out with some padding, linings and the inner jacket mechanics.
 Richer looking, the structured blazer requires quality fabric and engineering best seen to by a tailor or a reputable suit store.

-The unstructured blazer is for those gents who are maybe more blue-collar or artsy in profession and don’t have the workplace ‘need’ to be traditional.
-Or, they prefer a relaxed approach to incredible style.
-These blazers are designed to mould to the body, are relaxed and boast a less rigid shape.
+The unstructured blazer is for those gents who are maybe more blue-collar or artsy in their profession and don’t need traditional workplace attire.
+Or, perhaps you just prefer a relaxed approach to incredible style.
+Unstructured blazers are designed to mould to the body, are relaxed and boast a less rigid shape.

 Casual details may be added though: front pockets, exposed seams, lack of lining, multiple buttons and sometimes buttons in contrast colour to the jacket fabric itself.
 Plus, they are more likely to be made from one piece of cloth, so they are thinner, making them great for winter layering or going solo as a light add-on for summer.